 This hearty traditional Alpine dish is a favorite among Swiss families and is usually served with sautéed apples.
 The recipe is adapted from the cookbook A Taste of Switzerland by Sue Style (who is a good friend of the writer).

-Thank you to John and Anne Hoyt, founders of Leelanau Cheese, for the recipe!
-Read their story in the January 2018 issue of Traverse, Northern Michigan’s Magazine!
+Thank you to John and Anne Hoyt, founders of Leelanau Cheese, for the recipe.
+Read their cheese-filled love story.

 Makes 8 servings